ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 It's a clean IDE interface with a menu, an empty document (named "definitions area") and a REPL ("interactions area") with some hints displayed.

-The introduction continues, but the documentation missed a small step: before copying and pasting the samples provided, I had to choose "racket lang" in the "languages" menu.
+The introduction continues, however the documentation missed a small step: before copying and pasting the samples provided, I had to choose "racket lang" in the "languages" menu.
 Then I had to paste `#lang slideshow` in the def area, and press the "run" button.

 ![Getting ready](/blog/2021-09-08-one_day_with_racket/img/01-getting_rdy.png)

-Our first lines of code will take place in the REPL part.
+My first lines of code will take place in the REPL part.
 Writing `(circle 10)` and pressing \[Enter\] draws a 10px circle in the same area.
 Guess what the following commands will do?